prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 .. parsed-literal::

     @> The atoms supplied to calcChannels contain protein atoms only.
-   @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.28s.
+    @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.18s.
-   @> Delaunay tessellation of 23638 points constructed in 0.82s.
+    @> Delaunay tessellation of 23638 points constructed in 0.78s.
-   @> Surface and inner simplices filtered in 0.32s.
+    @> Surface and inner simplices filtered in 0.30s.
-   @> Surface cavities: 336 found, 40 deeper than min_depth=1.5 Å and kept, in 0.31s.
+    @> Cavities: 336 found, 40 deeper than min_depth=1.5 Å and kept, in 0.21s.
     @> Returning surface cavities
     @> Saving surface cavities to surf_cav_MinMax_volume.pqr.
-   @> Surface cavity calculation completed in 1.85s.
+    @> Surface cavity calculation completed in 1.58s.

 We can display the results using :func:`.showSurfaceCavities` function: